ESMCI/visualCaseGen/paper/paper.md

 - **Scalability and Efficiency:** As the number of variables and constraints grows, manually checking compatibility quickly becomes infeasible.
-The solver efficiently handles large sets of constraints, and as such, the tool remains responsive as the complexity of the configuration increases.
+The solver efficiently handles large sets of constraints, and as such, remains responsive as the complexity of the configuration increases.

 # The Stage Mechanism